hemanth-kumar04/Fake-news-Detector/README.md

-You can use the following content for your `README.md` to describe your project.
-Feel free to customize it further if needed:

----

 # Fake News Detection Using NLP and Machine Learning

 This project focuses on detecting fake news using Natural Language Processing (NLP) and Machine Learning (ML) techniques.
 The goal is to build a machine learning model that can classify news articles as either **Fake** or **Real** based on the content of the article.